Classification of Schubert Galois groups in Gr(4,9): Background

 For $\I^4=2$ in $\Gr(2,4)$, note that only the two-dimensional subspaces of the flags matter.
 As explained following Figure~\ref{F:4lines}, if we start with a configuration of four flags (lines $\ell_1\dotsc,\ell_4$ in Figure~\ref{F:4lines}) and then let $\ell_4$ move in a general pencil, the two members of that pencil that are tangent to the quadric each give an instance with a double solution.

-The Schubert problems in $\Gr(2,5)$ with two solutions are not essential; they reduce to $\I^4=2$ in a $\Gr(2,4)$.
+The Schubert problems in $\Gr(2,5)$ with two solutions are not essential in the sense of~\cite[Proposition~6]{SW_double}: For each, one of (b), (c), or (d) of~\eqref{Eq:essential} does not hold, and they reduce to the only non-trivial Schubert problem $\I^4=2$ in a $\Gr(2,4)$.
 We showed this for $\T^2\cdot\I^2=2$ in Example~\ref{Ex:first_reduction}.
 Thus, their Galois groups are isomorphic to that of $\I^4=2$ by~\cite[Proposition~6]{SW_double}.
 This completes the proof in these cases.

 For $\T\cdot\I^4=3$, the relevant subspaces in the flags $\Fdot^1,\dotsc,\Fdot^5$ are $F^1_2,F^2_3,\dotsc,F^5_3$, and the Schubert problem asks for the 2-planes $H$ that have a nontrivial intersection with each.
 If the first two subspaces are in a degenerate configuration where $\ell:=F^1_2\cap F^2_3$ has dimension 1 so that $\Lambda:=\langle F^1_2,F^2_3\rangle$ has dimension 4, then